reneenilsen/terminal_app/README.md

 The user for movement is given 4 options when navigating the area.
 The terminal prints “Where would you like to go” and then “’LEFT’, ‘RIGHT’, ‘UP’ OR ‘DOWN’” the terminal then waits for input.
 If incorrect input is given terminal says “Invalid input”.
 Once input is correctly given (’LEFT’, ‘RIGHT’, ‘UP’ OR ‘DOWN’) the terminal displays the direction the user has given through “You move <given direction>”.
 If a Pokémon is not encountered the 4 options for direction is given again.

 ## Encounters
 When a Pokémon is encountered the user is given firstly the option of "'YES' or 'NO'" for giving a berry then 2 more options of “’THROW’ Pokeball or ‘RUN’” the terminal prints this and waits for input of (‘THROW’ or ‘RUN’) to be correctly given else gives “Invalid input”.
 The terminal the prints either “You threw a Pokeball” or “You ran away”.
+A nil input in the berry stage prints to the user "You squashed the berry" and in the throw/run stage is shown to the user by printing "You lost the Pokemon"

 ## Catch Pokémon
 The catch Pokémon is run without user input.
 The catch rate is calculated and prints to the terminal “You caught <Pokémon name>” if cate rate after the modifers of berry and pokemon level was 50 or lower else if catch rate was above 50 (calculated value plus Pokémon’s level) the terminal prints “The <Pokémon name> fled”.
 This then returns the user to movement options.

+There is also a help file available in the folder containing the application.

 # Flow Diagram
 add flow diagram